 "They wouldn't let me in.
 I think I had the wrong door," he slurs.

-you are.
+"Hell no, son!
+They don't know who you are.
 Go to that door.
 Act like you own the joint and walk in.
 If you act as if you know where you're going, they'll let you through," I instruct him.

 "Sssssshure, I can't wait to sssshhhee THE MOTHER TRUCKERS!!!
 I LOVE THEM, MAN!"